-- Leave the car
+Leave the non eco-friendly car at home

 Another really simple one – teach your kids about how important it is to not waste resources, be that energy, water, food or anything in-between.
-Making sure that they turn lights off when they leave an empty room, turn the tap off when brushing their teeth and not overfill their plate might seem like small things, but carried out over a period of time the little savings can all add up.
+Making sure that they turn lights off when they leave an empty room, turn the tap off when brushing their teeth and not overfill their plate.
+These might seem like small things, but carried out over a period of time the little savings can all add up.
 Not only are these actions eco-friendly but they’ll help your wallet too – what’s not to like?!

 The 4 R’s

 Refuse -> Reduce -> Reuse -> Recycle